skypjack/entt/docs/md/links.md

 `EnTT` is widely used in private and commercial applications.
 I cannot even mention most of them because of some signatures I put on some documents time ago.
-Fortunately, there are also people who took the time to implement open source projects based on `EnTT` and did not hold back when it came to documenting them.
+Fortunately, there are also people who took the time to implement open source projects based on `EnTT` and didn't hold back when it came to documenting them.

 Below an incomplete list of games, applications and articles that can be used as a reference.
 Where I put the word _apparently_ means that the use of `EnTT` is